TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_0506.md

 ### Unless

-This control structure implements the oposite logic of `if`. **If the condition is not met, the conditioned code is executed**
+This control structure implements the opposite logic of `if`. **If the condition is not met, the conditioned code is executed**

 Example: